What Are Billable Hours? A Complete Guide for Freelancers and Agencies

 For agencies, billable hours work at the team level, not just the individual level.
 Managing multiple clients, multiple projects, and multiple people logging time across different rates at the same time adds a layer of complexity that solo freelancers do not have to deal with.

-Here is a realistic scenario.
 A project manager at a ten-person agency is running a website redesign for a client with a $15,000 budget.
 The team includes a strategist, two designers, and a developer, each at different rates.

 The project is estimated at 130 billable hours total.
 Midway through the project, the agency pulls its billable hours report and notices the designers have already logged 60 of their estimated 80 hours.
 They are on track, but the developer has only logged 15 of 40 estimated hours.
-That tells the project manager they need to accelerate the development phase or the project will run over the deadline even though the budget is still intact.

 This kind of visibility only exists when hours are tracked consistently and reviewed regularly.
 Without it, you find out you are in trouble at the end of the project, not the middle.

 One thing agencies consistently underestimate is the administrative burden of reviewing and approving time entries.
 That work is not billable, but it takes real time.
 Fragmented tools that require manual entry across multiple systems make it worse.
-The less friction there is between logging time and getting paid, the more of that admin cost disappears.

 Billable Hours for Freelancers